maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Univac 1100 BASIC included `RESTORE*` and `RESTORE$`, which restored only the numeric or string values.
 This worked hand-in-hand with the way it read values in the `READ`, which would skip values of the "wrong" type.
 For instance if you had `DATA 10,20,"a string"` and performed `READ A$`, it would skip the two numbers and read the string.
 While interesting, the value of this functionality is questionable and it is entirely incompatible with any other dialect.

+DEC BASIC on the EduSystem 50, and likely other EduSystems, worked like the Univac and allowed `RESTORE*` and `RESTORE$`.

 <!-- TOC --><a name="other-statements"></a>
 ## Other statements